-Inspectors were satisfied that the quality of care and experience of the residents will be monitored and developed on an ongoing basis.
+The inspector was satisfied that the quality of care and experience of the residents will be monitored and developed on an ongoing basis.
 Effective management systems will be in place to support and promote the delivery of safe, quality care services.

-A quality department has been set up in the organisation and two auditors have been employed by the provider as part of the organisation's quality assurance programme.
 A robust auditing system had been introduced within the organisation and will apply to this new centre.
 Arrangements were in place for the person nominated on behalf of the provider to carry out an unannounced visit on a six monthly basis to review the safety and quality of care and support provided in the centre.
-Inspectors previously spoke with the Director of Operations who outlined the plans to have this report available to residents in an appropriate format.
+The inspector spoke with the Director of Operations who outlined the plans to have this report available to residents in an appropriate format.

-The person in charge and other staff members had responsibility for carrying out regular audits in the centre.
-For example the person in charge will carry out weekly hygiene and health and safety audits.
-Results of these audits will be used to improve practices.
+The person in charge and other staff members will have responsibility for carrying out regular audits in the centre.
+This will include areas such as infection control, hygiene and fire safety.